 As for removing wine stains from the teeth, the text provides (p.122) a rather elaborative solution-

-Take burnt white marble and burnt date pits, and white natron, a red tile, salt, and pumice.
+Take burnt white marble and burnt date pits, white natron, a red tile, salt, and pumice.
 From all of these make a powder in which damp wool has been wrapped in a fine linen cloth.
 Rub the teeth inside and out.

 And finally, Trotula also offers its fair share of advice for the rich folks who wanted to flaunt their pearly whites (p.112) –

-Take some each of cinnamon, clove, spikenard, mastic, frankincense, grain, wormwood, crab foot, date pits, and olives.
+Take some of each of cinnamon, clove, spikenard, mastic, frankincense, grain, wormwood, crab foot, date pits, and olives.
 Grind all of these and reduce them to a powder, then rub the affected places.